stephen-toth-42/wemod-sample/README.md

 3. Build Docker image `docker build -t sample-test:latest .`
 4. Run Docker container `docker run --name sample-test -d -p 8080:80 -p 8081:3306 --mount "type=bind,source=$(pwd)/src,target=/var/www/sample/src" --mount "type=bind,source=$(pwd)/data,target=/var/www/sample/data" sample-test:latest`
   - Note: ${pwd} may be replaced by the local directory of the project
+  - Note: Local ports may be changed; however, the port returned by the app will be `8080` for short_urls as defined in the project `.env` file
 5. Use an API platform (Postman, Restfox, etc..) or CURL to upload the sample file
   - `sample.csv` can be found in the project root
   - `POST /api/v1/upload` : multipart form file upload with the file named `csv_file`